sagemathinc/cocalc-doc/source/api2/index.rst

 With API v2, the CoCalc API is being improved and expanded.

 Source code for the API v2 implemention is in the `CoCalc public GitHub repository under src/packages/next/pages/api/v2 <https://github.com/sagemathinc/cocalc/tree/master/src/packages/next/pages/api/v2>`_.
 Each ".ts" file under the ``v2`` directory corresponds to an endpoint in the new API.
-For example, the "stop" endpoint, which allows you to stop a project, is at https://cocalc.com/api/v2/projects/stop.
+For example, the "stop" endpoint, which allows you to stop a project, has source code at `https://github.com/sagemathinc/.../api/v2/projects/stop.ts <https://github.com/sagemathinc/cocalc/blob/master/src/packages/next/pages/api/v2/projects/stop.ts>`__ and is called with the URL https://cocalc.com/api/v2/projects/stop.

 .. note::